 Content Delivery on A Landing Page vs. Website Page

 Content on a landing web page needs to be short and to the point.
-Companies are increasingly using short video clips to explain or highlight a product.
-They’ll include before and after pictures or the results of a service they provide.
+Companies are increasingly using short video clips to explain or highlight a product, and they’ll include before and after pictures or the results of a service they provide.

 Websites have virtually no limit on the amount of content they can host or generate.
-Most businesses house a blog or web seminars on their website.
-They post newsletters to keep audiences engaged.
+Most businesses house a blog or web seminars on their website, and they post newsletters to keep audiences engaged.

 Websites utilize content to amplify what they’re doing.
 The best businesses use websites in conjunction with landing pages.